icons

 • GST for Under-Construction or Newly Built Properties: If you are dealing with properties that are not yet completed or have just been constructed, you must apply a 12% GST [6] on the transaction.
 This rate is mandatory and should be factored into the pricing and invoicing processes by the developers or sellers.

 • Exemption for Fully Constructed Properties: Once a commercial property is fully built and is being sold as a resale, no GST is required on the sale.
-This exemption aims to simplify the sales process and can make these properties more financially attractive to potential buyers.
+This exemption simplifies the sales process and makes these properties more financially attractive to potential buyers.

 • Claiming Input Tax Credits: Developers can offset some of the costs associated with construction.
 They can get credits for the GST spent on purchases related to construction.
 This can reduce the monetary burden on developers by allowing them to recover a portion of the GST expended on materials and services.